Welcome to Danomics

 Step 2: Creating a New Project

-In the File menu select File > New petrophysical calculation… and give it the name “myFirstProject.cpi”.
+In the File menu select File > New petrophysical calculation… and give it the name “WelcomeProject.cpi”.
 Click “OK”.
 After clicking OK your new project will open.
-On the right hand side there underneath the word “Database” use the dropdown menus to select the files that you have just uploaded.
-As you select the database the well list and map will be populated.
+On the right hand side there underneath the word “Database” use the dropdown menus to select the files that you uploaded in the previous step.
+As you select the databases the well list and maps will be populated.
 The map should automatically zoom to the extent of the data.
 You can save by using Ctrl+S or File > Save.

 Danomics will automatically alias and composite all of your curves under a common name, put all of your data in the same unit space, and standardize the refence lithologies when the data is loaded into a CPI file.